bigscience-workshop/Megatron-DeepSpeed/scripts/c4_mc4_processing/README.md

 ## Processing data from git lfs

 For some unknown reason (???)
 I was stuck (in the `Extract data from cache.` stage) processing `russian` language (~3TB of data) in my system.
-So in the later stage, I focus on the source of the data.
+So in the later stage, I focus on the source of the data and low level integration.
 In the original [git lfs repo](https://huggingface.co/datasets/allenai/c4), data is stored in smaller shards.
+If you are unable to process data using HF-`datasets` (due to download error, caching error etc.), you can use this method.
+But you will need a `--sampling-ratio` or `--lang-sampling-dict-path` as a input for this process.

 Download the data by,